 Donate By Credit Card

-We can also accept credit card donations online through Penn's "Making History" campaign page here.
+We can also accept credit card donations online through Penn's online donation page here.

 The Partnership sells printed blank notecards featuring images of quilts from Fiber Revolution, the first American art quilt exhibition in Gaborone that was held in 2008.
 Cards are $2 ea. or $15 for a pack of 8.
 You can see the card design here.